deborahelizabethpadilla/Hearthstone/README.md

 * Swift
 * JSON Data

+**Testing The App:**
+* Download the project to your computer from this project page.
+* Once the project is downloaded, open the .xcodeproj file from the folder.
+* Run the project either using the iPhone simulator or your device.
+I recommend running the project on the latest iPhone device.
+It should be compiled with the latest version of Xcode.
+* If you choose to download it on your device, please plug in your device to your computer and make the device target your device model.
+Then click 'run'.

 **Closing:**

 In conclusion, I have learned a lot by working on this project.
 I am confident that I mastered JSON data exercises by using this playground.